MyKell069/Full_Stack_Java_Extended_4_1/notes/week-1/intro-to-sql.md

 *SQL is often referred to as "sequel".
 Be cool, say sequel.*

 # SQL Flavors
 SQL is a standard described originally by Sun Microsystems, which is now owned by Oracle.
-The main SQL standard is implemented slightly differently by a number of different groups including Oracle, Microsoft,
+The main SQL standard is implemented slightly differently by a number of different groups including Oracle, and Microsoft to name a few.
+These flavors of SQL are each a superset of the SQL standard with added features and slight syntactical differences.
+Once we know one it isn't difficult to transition to another.
+The flavor we will be working with in this training is MariaDB, which is an open source fork of MySQL.
+The syntax is very nearly the same as MySQL (from Oracle).

 ## SQL Sublanguages
 The types of SQL commands used to query and manipulate data within a database can be categorized into 5 sub-languages (or dialects).
 We will be primarily interested in the first 3 seen below, DDL, DML, and DQL.